Durgasubrahmani/-TANDEMLOOP/README.md

 # -TANDEMLOOP

-all these progarms are written java language INSTRUCTIONS FOR ALL FOUR QUESTIONS AS FOLLOWS:-
+All these progarms are written in JAVA language.

+INSTRUCTIONS FOR ALL FOUR QUESTIONS AS FOLLOWS:-